Xentrk/x3mRouting/README.md

 The routing rules for LAN Clients will automatically be applied upon a system boot.
 You only need to rerun **x3mRouting_client_nvram.sh** and bounce the VPN Client if you have made LAN Client interface assignment changes in the **/jffs/scripts/x3mRouting/x3mRouting_client_rules** file.

-### [2] OpenVPN Client GUI, OpenVPN Event & x3mRouting.sh Script
+### [2] OpenVPN Client Screen, OpenVPN Event & x3mRouting.sh Script
 As part of this project, you can also choose to download and install a modified OpenVPN Client Screen to selectively route IPSET lists thru a VPN Client.
-You can't use the screen to route IPSET lists to bypass the VPN Client and route to the WAN interface.
-Use option 3 instead.
-See the **[3] OpenVPN Event & x3mRouting.sh Script** section below for information about the OpenVPN Event and x3mRouting.sh script.
+You can't use the screen to route IPSET lists to the WAN interface.
+You must use option 3 instead.
+See the [OpenVPN Event & x3mRouting.sh Script](https://github.com/Xentrk/x3mRouting/blob/x3mRouting-NG#3--OpenVPN-Event-&-x3mRoutingsh-Script) section below for instructions on how to create IPSET list with no routing rules for use by the OpenVPN Client Screen.

 [@Martineau](https://www.snbforums.com/members/martineau.13215/) coded the revisions to the OpenVPN Client Screen as a proof of concept on how the Policy Rules section could be modified to incorporate the selective routing of IPSET lists.
 I greatly appreciate his generosity in providing the modified code and allowing me to include it in the project.